Just what is

 that set the tone for our mission: using profits from performances, CD

-sales, and tips, after band expenses, to support worthy public service
+sales, and tips to support worthy public service

-needed to incorporate as a non-profit; we were soon granted tax-exempt
+needed to incorporate as a non-profit and were soon granted tax-exempt

 status by the IRS.

-"$15,000" milestone.
-Our current "since the band was founded" total of donations is approximately
+(since the band was founded) total of all donations is approximately

 Park People of Milwaukee, Inc.